Boeing XB-39 Superfortress: Design and development

 Starting life as the first YB-29 delivered to the United States Army Air Forces, it was sent in November 1943 to the Fisher Body Aircraft Development Section of General Motors to be converted to use Allison V-3420-17 liquid-cooled W24 (twin-V12, common crankcase) inline engines.
 Fisher was chosen for the modification as it was familiar with the engine, as it was to power the P-75 Eagle that they were then developing.
 Testing on it began in early 1944.

 Further development of the engine and the aircraft was delayed by a series of changes in the planned turbosuperchargers, as the originally specified GE Type CM-2 two-stage turbosupercharger became unavailable due to demands on GE's production of its other turbosuperchargers.
-Other turbosuperchargers were considered, but the end result was that the first flights of the B-39 had to be made without any turbosuperchargers at all.
+Other turbosuperchargers were considered, but the result was that the first flights of the XB-39 had to be made without any turbosuperchargers at all.